-Registration for the Fall 2023 Session is CLOSED
+Registration for the Spring 2024 Session is OPEN

 Students may only register for one class per day for a total of three classes.
 All classes for the Bible Institute will be held via ZOOM online.
 Upon registration of classes, all registrants will receive an email with all pertinent call information including telephone numbers, links, and passwords.